luontola/tdd-mooc-tetris/docs/level-10.md

 and assert generic invariants instead of specific examples.
 (You won't need a property-based testing library here.)

 ## 🥳 That's all, folks

+Obviously the game is not yet complete, because the UI is missing.
+However, since testing the UI is much harder than backend code, it's left outside this exercise.
+Go making more simple programs with TDD before tackling the hard parts.